cirobr/TinyMachines.jl/README.md

 A collection of tiny machine learning models for semantic segmentation of images on IoT devices, written in Flux.jl

-### UNet5, UNet4, UNet2
+### UNet5, UNet4

 UNet5 is the classic U-Net architecture, with five encoder/decoder levels.
-UNet4 and UNet2 have, respectively, four and two.
+UNet4 has four.
 Number of channels can be modulated to increase/decrease size.

 The standard implementation follows the paper "U-Net: Convolutional Networks for Biomedical Image Segmentation" ([arXiv](https://arxiv.org/abs/1505.04597)).
 Paper credits: Ronnenberger, Olaf; Fischer, Philipp; and Brox, Thomas.